Showing posts sorted by relevance for query Fake & Faux. Sort by date Show all posts

 Guilty as sin: A slimmed-down Hermann Göring in the dock, Nuremberg, 1946.

 Modern x-ray techniques and chemical analysis mean such tricks can no longer succeed but, at the time, so convincing were his fakes that no doubts were expressed and the dubious Christ with the Woman Taken in Adultery became Göring's most prized acquisition, quite something given the literally thousands of pieces of art he looted from Europe.
-One of the Allied officers who interrogated Göring in Nuremberg prison prior to his trial (1945-1946) recorded that the expression on his face when told "his Vermeer" was a fake suggested that "...for the first time Göring realized there really was evil in this world".
+One of the Allied officers who interrogated Göring in Nuremberg prison prior to his trial recorded the expression on his face when told "his Vermeer" was a fake suggested that "...for the first time Göring realized there really was evil in this world".
 For his crimes, Göring was sentenced to be hanged, a fate he probably believed the forger should have shared.

 2013 Mercedes-AMG G 63 6×6.